chipotle/dotfiles/README.md

 ## Vim

-The configuration is relatively minimal and well-commented.
+The configuration is minimal and well-commented.
 The leader key is rebound to comma (`,`).

 * `,,` toggles search highlighting
 * `,b` toggles light/dark background